33sakib33/Interview-bits/README.md

 # Interview-bits
-I’m compiling this list to help provide some sources for practicing for technical interviews in software companies for various technical positions.
+Compilation of resources for practicing technical interview questions in software companies across various technical positions.

 ## Data Structures and Algorithms